 Setting expectations high, and helping children meet them

-When we reach children early- especially within the first year of life – we help them develop proficiency in early listening and language that leads to confidence, communication skills and high rates of literacy.
-At the Hamm Center, we target language development and construction of the foundations for reading – offering our children a path to learning independence and success.
+When we reach children early- especially within the first year of life – we help them develop proficiency in early listening and language that leads to communication,literacy, and confidence.
+At the Hamm Center, we target language development and foundations for reading – offering our children a path to learning independence and success.

 Children who are deaf and hard of hearing are often left behind.
-While currently, in Georgia, only 3% of deaf or hard of hearing children read at grade level, through the efforts of the Hamm Center, we are changing those odds for each child we serve and every child in our state.
+Currently, in Georgia, only 3% of deaf or hard of hearing children read at grade level.
+Through the efforts of the Hamm Center, we are changing those odds for each child we serve and every child in our state.

-In Hamm classrooms, there are children who are deaf or hard of hearing working alongside peers with typical hearing, in a rich environment of listening and spoken language.
-Developing relationships with other children and adults, learning to communicate and practicing conversational partnership are integrated into all aspects of each child’s school day.
+In the twos, threes and fours Hamm classrooms, children who are deaf or hard of hearing work alongside peers with typical hearing.
+The environment is rich in listening and spoken language.
+Students develop through relationship and conversational partnership with other children and staff during all aspects of their school day.

-In addition to academics, our school-age children (3s – 4s) participate in enriching activities that include music, PE, occupational therapy/physical education, art, and media.
+In addition to academics, our school-age children (toddlers, twos, threes and fours) participate in enriching activities that include music, PE, occupational therapy/physical education, art, and media.
 Classroom teachers collaborate with enrichment teachers to integrate and bolster language development.

 Audiological Support for Young Learners